nordeck/jitsi-keycloak-adapter/docs/setup-docker.md

 ## 2. Token authentication

-Enable the token authentication.
-Set the following environment variables:
+Set the following environment variables to enable the token authentication for `Jitsi`:

 - Enable authentication